UoA-eResearch/tidy-data/episodes/00-intro.md

 - Column names and units
 - How data has been changed/transformed (if done manually)

-See [here](https://research-hub.auckland.ac.nz/article/research-data-readme) for more information.
+See [here](https://research-hub.auckland.ac.nz/article/research-data-readme) for more information about READMEs.

 ### Lesson structure

-Many researchers commonly work with data in spreadsheets, so the rest of this lesson focuses on practices for working with tabular data:
+Many researchers commonly work with data in spreadsheets, so the rest of this lesson focuses on tidying tabular data:

 1. [Formatting data tables in spreadsheets](01-format-data.md)
 2. [Formatting problems](02-common-mistakes.md)